 Weird.
-And having been recruited, she and Rachel get plenty of time to be catty at each other, at least until the game forgets that she exists (like everyone else in the party), mostly with variants of "Hey, Rachel.
+And having been recruited, she and Rachel get plenty of time to be catty at each other, at least until the game forgets that she exists, mostly with variants of "Hey, Rachel.
 Anyone ever told you you're a bit of a tight-ass bitch."
 "Yeah, but at least I'm not a dead one."
-So, that's something to look forward to during the rest of the game.
+So, that's something to look forward to for the rest of the game.
 Hell is indeed other people.

 "Oh, your tiny little minds can't conceive the desperate grandeur of a demon's dreams," he snarls.
 "He wants it all and that includes my head, but I'll be bum-buggered from Dis to Dorchester if that gun crazy diablo's getting the drop on me."
 Dennis Hopper, everyone!
 Round of applause.